groundlight/python-sdk/README.md

 ## TODOs

-- Figure out how we want to handle tests (since almost everything is an integration test).
-And, running the stateful (creation) tests can lead to a bunch of objects in the DB.
 - Improve wrappers around API functions (e.g., simplify the responses even further, add auto-pagination managers, etc.)
   - The SDK should allow you to work with the most natural interface, rather than trying to exactly mirror the REST API.
-  - E.g.
-    - Add an image query long polling helper method (calls POST, then several GETs)
-    - It would be nice to have a `get_or_create_detector()` function (even better if it's supported in the API directly).
-That way, "submit image query" code examples will be simpler.
 - Better auto-generated code docs (e.g. [sphinx](https://www.sphinx-doc.org/en/master/))
   - Model types (e.g., [autodoc_pydantic](https://github.com/mansenfranzen/autodoc_pydantic))
   - Cleaner auto-generated model names (e.g., `PaginatedDetectorList` is a little ugly)